embrace-io/embrace-docs/content/product/sso.md

 # SSO Configuration

-We offer SSO support for teams currently using SAML 2.0.
-This documentation will go over how to configure SSO for your organization.
+Embrace offers SSO support using SAML 2.0.
+This documentation goes over how to configure SSO for your organization using OneLogin as the SSO provider, however these steps would be very similar with other providers and Okta, PingIdentity and Google have been tested.

-Embrace officially supports OneLogin as an SSO provider and will plan on adding support for additional SSO providers in the future.
-However, as long as you're using SAML 2.0, we can also work on configuring SSO providers other than OneLogin.
-Please [email us](mailto:support@embrace.io) or [Slack](https://embraceio-community.slack.com/join/shared_invite/enQtNDUxNTcxOTk3NTI0LWU2YmEyMzk4OGFjMDVkYzFhMThhY2E3ZDMwNmIxMGIxYzUzNTM4M2EzMmMyOTljZjU0ZDZiYzg4M2JhZjAwZGY#/) us if you're interested in support for other providers.
+If you need assistance configuring SSO with other providers please [email us](mailto:support@embrace.io) or Slack us.

 We currently support IdP-initiated login.
 This means that if you're using SSO for your organization, you should navigate to your organization's SSO portal and select our app from the portal.
 That will bring you directly to the Embrace dashboard.
 You will not be able to access the dashboard via SSO if you do not go through your organization's SSO portal.
 If you prefer to use SP-initiated login, [please let us know](mailto:support@embrace.io) and we'll work with your provider to enable it.